Janison: Border-patrol heat visible on video

 Political fervor running high on immigration checks

-An amateur, on-scene video that raced around the Web last week showed a beefy Customs and Border Patrol agent slowly approaching each person waiting in line at a bus station.
+An amateur on-scene video has raced around the web showing a Customs and Border Patrol agent approach each person on line at an upstate bus station.

-He asks them, one at a time, if they are citizens.
-When the response seems to be in the affirmative, he moves on.
+He asks them, one by one, if they are citizens.
+When the response seems to be yes, he moves on.

+He paces in the green uniform, weapon visible on his belt.
+He’s beefy.
+His manner seems polite and professional.

 “How are you doing today,” he says.